brandonbothell/popyt/README.md

 Want to access data from the YouTube Data v3 API?
 No problem!
 We've got ya covered.

 # Examples
+First of all, I recommend that you check out `out/index.d.ts` for all of the methods and what they return.
+Here are some basic methods:

 Instantiate the object:

 ```js